 The opposite is also true: just because frontend developers are working on what’s technically the top layer of the product, that no longer means that they can necessarily move quickly.
 They might have been the cowboys of software engineering in a simpler time –really not so long ago – but the complexity a frontend developer has to handle these days, can easily supersede what a backend’er has to deal with.

-I really like the clarity this concept it brings.
-It is my experience that we far too often try to squeeze multiple layers into one obese roadmap with the result that processes which needs to be slow seems to be moving even slower than expected.
-Which in its turn results in the layer that could and should move quickly is getting deprioritised.
+I really like the clarity this concept brings.
+In my experience, we often squeeze multiple layers into a bloated roadmap, making processes that should move slowly seem even slower.
+As a result, the layers that could and should move quickly end up deprioritised.
 I can see how having different frequencies for different layers really could make a difference here.